qku/advent-of-code/README.md

-# advent21
+# advent-of-code
-Advent of Code 2021

-These are my solutions to the Advent of Code 2021 puzzles.
+My solutions to the Advent of Code puzzles.
 Enjoy!